| Title: | Affinity Propagation Clustering |

 (see https://psi.toronto.edu/research/affinity-propagation-clustering-by-message-passing/).

-allows for better controlling the number of
+The new argument q allows for better controlling the number of

 clusters without knowing the distribution of similarity

 values.
-A meaningful range for the parameter p
+A meaningful range for the parameter p can be determined

-using the function preferenceRange
+using the function preferenceRange.
+Alternatively, a

 certain fixed number of clusters may be desirable.
 For this purpose,

-the function apclusterK
+the function apclusterK is available.

 Upon successful completion, the function returns an